puppetlabs/clj-http-client/doc/clojure-client.md

 * `:follow-redirects`: used to set whether or not the client should follow redirects in general.
 Defaults to true.
 If set to false, will override the :force-redirects setting.
+* `:connect-timeout-milliseconds`: maximum number of milliseconds that the client will wait for a connection to be established.
+A value of 0 is interpreted as infinite.
+A negative value for or the absence of this option is interpreted as undefined (system default).
+* `:socket-timeout-milliseconds`: maximum number of milliseconds that the client will allow for no data to be available on the socket before closing the underlying connection, 'SO_TIMEOUT' in socket terms.
+A timeout of zero is interpreted as an infinite timeout.
+A negative value for or the absence of this setting is interpreted as undefined (system default).
 * `:ssl-protocols`: an array used to set the list of SSL protocols that the client could select from when talking to the server.
 Defaults to 'TLSv1', 'TLSv1.1', and 'TLSv1.2'.